prettydiff/wisdom/performance_frontend.md

 Due to the compounding, and possibly unseen, nature of amplification the ultimate logical conclusion is that any single decision is cheap in the immediate and expensive in the future.
 For persons intentionally focused upon mastering control of amplification three actions result:
 1. All things are frequently measured, which may require the invention of new tools.
 2. Humility.
-A person must quickly admit when they are in error, because righteousness is a grave distraction when chasing a superior measure.
+A person must quickly admit when they are in error, because righteousness and [conservatism bias](https://en.wikipedia.org/wiki/Conservatism_(belief_revision)) are terminal distractions when chasing a superior measure.
 3. Everything is open to isolation, decoupling, and frequent refactoring as these are the means to counter-attack compounding effects.

 Those three behaviors comprise what I call the **Solid Foundation First Mindset**.